Optimal Control of Left-Invariant Multi-Agent Systems with Asymmetric Formation Constraints: Conclusions and Future Research

-We studied reduced necessary conditions for the existence of normal extrema arising from variational principles in an optimal control problem for a multi-agent formation.
-The problem is defined by kinematic drift-free left invariant control systems with formation constraints breaking the symmetry of the formation graph.
-Such conditions were obtained through a non-trivial extension of variational principles for a single agent whose dynamics evolves on a Lie group from a Lagrangian and Hamiltonian perspective, and also for discrete time systems.
-The variational principle studied from the Lagrangian perspective does not allow to describe the conditions of normal extrema for the optimal control problem as a solvable and well defined system of first order differential equations for the evolution of the agents while at the same time minimizing the energy and satisfying the formation constraints.
+We studied reduced necessary conditions for the existence of normal extremals in an optimal control problem for a multi-agent formation, defined by kinematic drift-free left invariant control systems with formation constraints breaking the symmetry of the formation graph.
+Such conditions were obtained through a non-trivial extension of variational principles for a single agent whose dynamics evolves on a Lie group.
+Such a variational principle does not allow to describe the conditions of extremals for the optimal control problem as a solvable and well defined system of first order differential equations for the evolution of the agents while at the same time minimizing the energy and satisfying the formation constraints.
 We proposed a splitting into the dynamics to make the system solvable.
-In the case of discrete time systems we also showed that the variational integrator developed is symplectic.

 As an application we studied the optimal control of multiples unicycles and we characterized some integrability properties to consider when one solves the corresponding system of equations to obtain the optimal trajectories satisfying the formation constraints.